janexner/launch-extension-time-spent-and-scroll-depth-event/README.md

 *New in v1.5.0*: events will no longer fire out of order!

 In previous versions, it was possible that the Extension could generate a sequence of events like this: 50% > 25%.
 This is no longer possible.
 The firing of the 25% event in the example would no longer happen.

+*New in v2*: scroll event listener will be a passive listener, see [Lighthouse best practice: use passive event listeners](https://developer.chrome.com/docs/lighthouse/best-practices/uses-passive-event-listeners/).